abailly/functional-design-patterns/exercice-robot/robot.md

 of time steps to wait *before* the following order is executed by the robot.

-# Assignment

-Fortunately (!) you do not have to start writing your simulation program from scratch: An intern that has now left the ESA has written first version of the simulation in Java which hopefully does part of the job.

-Unfortunately, it is not clear what are the implemented features of the simulation, but it is sure that energy consumption was not implemented.
-Your task will then consist in completing the simulation program with missing features.

 ## The Simulation Program

 The simulation is a simple command-line oriented program that takes as